CadenceGames/Downbeat-Documentation/Images.md

 Downbeat has support for loading images at runtime that will be placed in the same space as the player highway.
 The loading of images is based on two files, which have to be placed inside the folder of the song:
 - `imagesDictionary.ini` : Also called "Dictionary File", this file lists what images should be created and assigns them unique identifier strings.
-- `<InstDiff>Images.path` : This file contains all ChronoPaths used to manipulate the images once they are created.
+- `<DiffInst>Images.path` : This file contains all ChronoPaths used to manipulate the images once they are created.
 It follows the same format described in [PathFormat.md](PathFormat.md)

 In order to explain how this mechanism works, let's define two concepts:
 - `Image Source` : This is a standard image file (jpeg,png) which contains the actual pixel data.